Spondylolysis is a common cause of lower back pain and occurs when there is a crack or stress fracture in one of the vertebrae in the spinal column.

 - Pain similar to a muscle strain

-- Pain that radiates to the back of the thighs and buttocks
+- Pain radiating to the back of the thighs and buttocks

 - Pain that worsens with activity and improves with rest

-Treatment for spondylolysis is always nonsurgical unless spondylolisthesis has developed.
-Nonsurgical treatment options will reduce pain, allow fracture to heal and allow patient to return to daily activities.
+Spondylolysis treatment is always nonsurgical unless spondylolisthesis has developed.
+Nonsurgical treatment options will reduce pain, allow the fracture to heal and let the patient return to daily activities.
 Nonsurgical treatment options include: